aychid/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock-paper-scissor game with javascript
+A rock-paper-scissor game with basic HTML, CSS and javascript.
+Played with only the mouse.
+Computer plays randomly.